-- 30 days of the date of dismissal; - 90 days of the date of an unfair labour practice; - 6 months of the date of an act of unfair discrimination; or - 6 months after the act or omission referred to in section 198D(1) of the LRA.
+- 30 days of the date of dismissal, or if it is a later date, within 30 days of the employer making a final decision to dismiss or uphold the dismissal. - 90 days of the date of the act or omission which allegedly constitutes the unfair labour practice or, if it is a later date, within 90 days of the date on which the employee became aware of the act or occurrence. - 6 months after the act or omission that allegedly constitutes unfair discrimination. - 6 months after the act or omission referred to in section 198D(1) of the LRA.